Shadbala Calculator

 The Six Strength Components

-Sthana Bala (positional strength) measures strength from the planet's sign placement, including Uchcha Bala (exaltation strength), Saptavargaja Bala (strength in seven divisional charts), Ojhayugma Bala (odd-even sign strength), Kendra Bala (angular house strength), and Drekkana Bala (decanate strength).
-This is typically the largest component of Shadbala.
+Sthana Bala (positional strength) measures strength from sign placement, including exaltation strength, strength across seven divisional charts, odd-even sign strength, angular house strength, and decanate strength.
+This is typically the largest component.

-Dig Bala (directional strength) assigns strength based on which house the planet occupies — Jupiter and Mercury are strongest in the 1st house (East), Sun and Mars in the 10th (South), Saturn in the 7th (West), and Moon and Venus in the 4th (North).
-Kaala Bala (temporal strength) evaluates strength from the time of birth — whether day or night, the weekday, the month, the year, and the hour.
-Cheshta Bala (motional strength) measures whether the planet is direct, retrograde, or stationary.
-Naisargika Bala (natural strength) is a fixed value based on the planet's inherent luminosity.
-Drig Bala (aspectual strength) calculates the net benefic or malefic aspects received by the planet.
+Dig Bala (directional strength) assigns strength based on which house the planet occupies.
+Jupiter and Mercury are strongest in the 1st house (East).
+Sun and Mars are strongest in the 10th (South).
+Saturn in the 7th (West).
+Moon and Venus in the 4th (North).
+Kaala Bala measures temporal strength from time of birth.
+Cheshta Bala evaluates whether the planet is direct, retrograde, or stationary.
+Naisargika Bala is a fixed value based on inherent luminosity.
+Drig Bala calculates net benefic or malefic aspects received.

 Minimum Strength Requirements

-Planets exceeding their minimum threshold are strong and can deliver good results during their Dasha periods.
-Planets falling significantly below the threshold are weak and may produce disappointing or delayed results.
-Kaala displays each planet's total Shadbala against its required minimum, making it immediately clear which planets are your strongest allies and which may need remedial support.
+Planets exceeding their minimum are strong and can deliver good results during their Dasha periods.
+Planets falling significantly below are weak and may produce disappointing or delayed results.
+Kaala displays each planet's total against its required minimum, making it immediately clear which planets are your strongest allies and which need remedial attention.

 Interpreting Your Shadbala Results

-Kaala presents Shadbala results as a visual dashboard showing each planet's total strength, its individual component scores, and a strength rating (strong, adequate, or weak) based on the minimum threshold comparison.
-The breakdown of individual components reveals why a planet is strong or weak.
+Kaala shows each planet's total strength, individual component scores, and a rating (strong, adequate, or weak).
+The breakdown reveals why a planet is strong or weak.

-For example, a planet might have excellent Sthana Bala (good sign placement) but poor Dig Bala (wrong house direction) and weak Drig Bala (afflicted by malefic aspects).
-This tells you that the planet has inherent potential (dignity) but faces obstacles in expressing that potential (directional weakness and affliction).
-Remedial measures can then target the specific weakness — gemstones and mantras primarily address Naisargika and Cheshta weaknesses, while behavioral adjustments address Dig and Drig challenges.
+For example, a planet might have excellent Sthana Bala (good sign placement) but poor Dig Bala (wrong directional house) and weak Drig Bala (malefic affliction).
+This tells you the planet has inherent potential but faces obstacles in expressing it.
+Remedial measures can then target the specific weakness: gemstones and mantras address certain weaknesses, while behavioral adjustments address others.

 Shadbala in Prediction and Remedy

-Shadbala has direct practical applications.
-For prediction, a planet with high Shadbala will deliver its Dasha period's results more reliably and powerfully than one with low Shadbala.
-During Jupiter Mahadasha, a strong-Shadbala Jupiter brings expansive growth, while a weak-Shadbala Jupiter may bring only modest improvement or even challenges in Jupiter's signification areas.
+For prediction, a planet with high Shadbala delivers its Dasha period's results more reliably and powerfully.
+During Jupiter Mahadasha, a strong-Shadbala Jupiter brings expansive growth, while a weak one may bring only modest improvement or even challenges.

-For remedial astrology, Shadbala identifies which planets most need strengthening.
-If your 10th lord has the lowest Shadbala in your chart, career remedies targeting that planet (through gemstones, mantras, or behavioral alignment with the planet's nature) become a priority.
-Kaala's AI interpreter Jyothi incorporates Shadbala data when generating interpretations, ensuring that predictions account for each planet's actual ability to deliver results.
+For remedial work, Shadbala identifies which planets most need strengthening.
+If your 10th lord has the lowest score, career remedies targeting that planet become a priority.
+Jyothi incorporates Shadbala data into interpretations, ensuring predictions account for each planet's actual delivery capacity.

 Frequently Asked Questions

-Classical Shadbala calculations as described in Brihat Parashara Hora Shastra apply to the seven visible planets (Sun through Saturn).
-Rahu and Ketu are shadow planets (Chaya Grahas) without physical bodies, and the six strength components (particularly Cheshta Bala and Naisargika Bala) do not apply to them in the traditional framework.
+Classical Shadbala applies to the seven visible planets.
+Rahu and Ketu are shadow planets without physical bodies, so the six strength components (especially Cheshta Bala and Naisargika Bala) do not apply to them in the traditional framework.
 Their strength is assessed through other methods like sign placement and aspect analysis.

 Yes, though it is uncommon.
-Shadbala is a composite score — a debilitated planet loses Uchcha Bala (exaltation strength) but can compensate through strong Dig Bala (being in the right house direction), favorable Kaala Bala (born at the right time), and positive Drig Bala (receiving benefic aspects).
-Debilitation cancellation (Neech Bhanga) can also restore some strength, though this is assessed separately from Shadbala.
+Shadbala is a composite score.
+A debilitated planet loses exaltation strength but can compensate through strong Dig Bala (right directional house), favorable Kaala Bala (right birth time), and positive Drig Bala (benefic aspects).
+It is possible, just unusual.

-Shadbala quantifies whether the planets forming a Yoga have the strength to actually deliver results.
-A Raj Yoga formed by two planets with high Shadbala will manifest powerfully, while the same yoga formed by weak-Shadbala planets may produce only modest results.
-Kaala considers Shadbala when assessing Yoga strength in the Raj Yoga and other yoga calculators.
+Shadbala quantifies whether the planets forming a Yoga can actually deliver.
+A Raj Yoga formed by two high-Shadbala planets manifests powerfully, while the same yoga with weak-Shadbala planets produces modest results.
+Kaala considers Shadbala when assessing Yoga strength.